 If you aren't grilling sweet potatoes, it's time to start!
-With caramelized grill marks, the perfect spice blend, and minimal prep work - these will be some of the bets sweet potatoes you've ever tried.
-Jump to Recipe keyboard_arrow_down
+With caramelized grill marks, the perfect spice blend, and minimal prep work - these will be some of the best sweet potatoes you've ever tried.
+Jump to Recipe

 Grilled sweet potato is a quick and delicious side dish that never does you wrong!
 It can be seasoned with all different spices to create the most delicious sweet and smoky grilled side dish.